Erisfiregamer1/crowdcards/README.md

+# CrowdCards

 A TCG by ErisWS.
-Still unfinished:tm:# CrowdCards

-## Development warning!
-This is the new Monorepo version of CrowdCards.
-Thinshall be broken, here be dragons!

-.CG by ErisWS.
 Still unfinished:tm: